 In 2006, Faison assumed command of U.S. Expeditionary Medical Facility - Kuwait and served as commanding officer, U.S. Medical Task Force – Kuwait where he led a tri-service staff in excess of 1,000 and was responsible for all Department of Defense healthcare delivery in Kuwait, Qatar and Southern Iraq, and all medical logistics support throughout U.S. Central Command.

-Other assignments include: Deputy Commander, Naval Medical Center Portsmouth; Group Surgeon, 3d Force Service Support Group, Fleet Marine Forces, Pacific; Director of DoD Telemedicine, Washington D.C.; U.S. Naval Hospital, Yokosuka, Japan; Naval Hospital Lemoore.; USS Texas (CGN 39); and Amphibious Group 3.
+Other assignments include: Deputy Commander, Naval Medical Center Portsmouth, Portsmouth, Va.; Group Surgeon, 3d Force Service Support Group, Fleet Marine Forces, Pacific; Director of DoD Telemedicine, Washington D.C.; U.S. Naval Hospital, Yokosuka, Japan; Naval Hospital Lemoore.; USS Texas (CGN 39); and Amphibious Group 3.

 Faison is board certified in Pediatrics and has several publications on neurodevelopmental outcomes of premature infants.
 He is a senior member of the American College of Physician Executives.
-His personal awards include the Legion of Merit (five awards); Meritorious Service Medal (three awards); Navy/Marine Corps Commendation Medal, and Navy/Marine Corps Achievement Medal and numerous unit and other awards.
+His personal awards include the Navy Distinguished Service Medal, Legion of Merit (5 awards); Meritorious Service Medal (3 awards); Navy/Marine Corps Commendation Medal, and Navy/Marine Corps Achievement Medal and numerous unit and other awards.